 It’s very difficult to remove misinformation once it’s settled in someone’s mind.
 A popular legal expression, ‘you can’t un-ring the bell,’ refers to information being presented to jurors by the prosecutor, objected to by the defense, then withdrawn.
 Even though the information has been retracted, the jury can’t unhear it.
 While you can’t turn back to a point in time where your audience hasn’t heard the information, you can use the above-mentioned tips to help them slog through the mess that is out there.

-To learn the how-to of de-bunking myths and more science communications tricks, ask us about our Farmer’s Survival Guide workshops.
+To learn the how-to of de-bunking myths and more science communications tricks, sign up for our Farmer’s Survival Guide workshops.